fossabot/react-boilerplate/README.md

 | [SASS](http://sass-lang.com/) | Compiled CSS styles with variables, functions, and more. | [Pluralsight Course](https://www.pluralsight.com/courses/better-css)|
 | [PostCSS](https://github.com/postcss/postcss) | Transform styles with JS plugins.
 Used to autoprefix CSS |
 | [Editor Config](http://editorconfig.org) | Enforce consistent editor settings (spaces vs tabs, etc). | [IDE Plugins](http://editorconfig.org/#download) |

+## Visual Regression Testing
+1. Build the `client` directory with `yarn build`.
+1. Start the server on port `8080` with the command `yarn server`.
+1. Collect the base images with `yarn init-visual`.
+1. After completing your changes build the `client` directory and serve the Node server with the commands in steps 1 & 2.
+1. Finally run the test with `yarn test-visual`.

 ## Docker